 A 3268-2 or 3287 (optionally coupled as a hard-copy device in printer/keyboard emulation mode) can print all data that has been transferred.
 The data is arranged in lines of 126 or fewer characters, as they would appear on the emulated printer.
-Each line is printed as soon as it is completed; that is, when any of the following conditions occurs:
+Each line is printed when it is completed; that is, when any of the following conditions occurs:

-- 126 bytes of data have been received since the beginning of the line - A New Line character (X'15') is found in a Write or Write-ACR command data stream - All data has been received on a Write-ACR command - After a Read command is executed - A system or selective reset occurs.
+- 126 bytes of data have been received since the beginning of the line. - A New-Line character (X'15') is found in a Write or Write-ACR command data stream. - All data has been received on a Write-ACR command. - After a Read command is executed. - A system or selective reset occurs.

 Note that, after a Write command (X'01') is executed but a complete line has not been accumulated, the last partial line is not printed.
 The data is accumulated in the printer buffer and is printed when the line is completed by succeeding commands.
-The printer is busy to a Copy key request at this time.
+During this time, the printer is busy to a Copy key request.